 *Please note that the clothing and footwear used for today's activities are likely to get wet and dirty throughout the day.
 We suggest bringing a spare clothes and comfortable shoes.
 (This service is on a group basis.)

 In the morning, you will be picked up at your hotel in Hoi An and transferred to the airport in good time to board your domestic flight to Ho Chi Minh City.
-Upon arrival in Ho Chi Minh City, you will be picked up at the airport and transferred to your hotel.
+Upon arrival in Ho Chi Minh City, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 While much of Vietnam is set in its traditions, and content to live life at a slower pace, HCMC is where the nation's urban warriors congregate to work hard and play harder.
 The city that some still call Saigon has been the driving force leading Vietnam into the 21st century, and the result is a whirlpool of activity that one cannot help but be swept into.
 Remnants of Vietnam's history pockmark the city, creating a charming contrast of old and new.